 “Hey, shut it will ya!”
 The snarl came from across the room.
 After a heavy cough and wheeze, it rose up again.
 “Do I really gotta hear this every night?
 Geez.”

-Isaac wiped the sweat off the base of his chin with the top of his hand before laying back down.
+Ethan wiped the sweat off the base of his chin with the top of his hand before laying back down.
 “I’m sorry.”
 He whispered, closing his eyes as he tried to remember.
 What was it he had been seeing beneath the sands of his own mind?
 Could they be pieces of his memory returning?
 Figments of the past he left behind?

-Isaac’s eyes then felt heavy once more; his worries forgotten.
+Ethan’s eyes then felt heavy once more; his worries forgotten.
 His nightmare passed with not a thing left to think about.
 There was nothing left to do but wait to claim the praise he so craved.
 Tomorrow would be that day.
 Another adventure would await.
 This was the life he loved.
 A life so free; a life he has lived for the past ten years.

 “Rise and shine, boys!”
 The crew’s quarters erupted with the sound of a horrendous pounding.
-Isaac’s head was throbbing as he rose.
+Ethan’s head was throbbing as he rose.
 The pounding continued.
 “Wake up and open the damn door you halfwits!”